 It has a simple push-pull arrangement for switching between AF and manual focus.
 And the lens’s performance matches excellent sharpness with swift and accurate focus.

-One slight drawback in the lens’s design is how the front extends during close focusing.
-This will need to be kept in mind for macro work, especially.
-Otherwise, the ergonomics are highly-regarded.
+One slight drawback to the lens’s design is how the front extends during close focusing.
+You need to keep this in mind, especially for macro work.
+Otherwise, the ergonomics are highly regarded.

-There is a focus-limit switch, a rotating knob rather than a sliding switch.
+There is a focus-limit switch, which is a rotating knob rather than an actual switch.
 The aperture ring provides easy manual control with one-stop clicks.

-For both macro work and portraits, the bokeh is a real bonus.
-It is smooth and pleasant.
-Macro subjects lift naturally from their background.
+The bokeh is a real bonus for both macro work and portraits.
+It is smooth and pleasant, and macro subjects lift naturally from their backgrounds.
 Likewise, portraits will benefit from this.

-The Tokina 100mm f/2.8 is a super-value lens that delivers sharp, eye-catching images.
+The Tokina 100mm f/2.8 is a great lens that delivers sharp, eye-catching images at a great price.

 These are frequently asked questions we get about the best macro lenses.
-We hope they help you decide on the best one to buy.
+Continue reading for all the information you need to make an informed purchase.

 There’s a common question asked of macro photographers skilled in macro photography.
 And that is, “What is the best macro photography lens?”